mvolkmann/blog/src/recommend-practices.md

 because there are questions that must be answered, add the questions in issue comments.
 Also edit the the issue title to begin with "Q: ".
-This enables seeing at a glance all the issues that are blocked due to questions.
+This enables the team to see at a glance all the issues that are blocked due to questions.

 When an issue is fixed, add an issue comment that says the issue is fixed